d1mnewz/interviews/Answers/Non-technical/Why are you looking for a job.md

 Also, an answer to this question can help employer to figure out a few important things:
 * What can possibly demotivate candidate
 * How candidate behaves in uncomfortable situations
-* Which strategies candidate uses to solve such problems.
+* Which strategies candidate uses to solve such problems
+* How candidate thinks of his (ex-)employer

 The less desirable answer is something like "I had a conflict with management/team".
 Even if you didn't initiate this conflict, such answer makes not the best impression of you.
 Also, usually, it's not the best idea to mention material compensation as the main and only reason why you quit your last job.
 However, if you call such a reason you must prove that you are worth these money.